a5c-ai/seed-generic/seed.md

 https://github.com/tomchen/example-typescript-package
 https://github.com/lambda-science/modern-python-boilerplate

 if none of the templates fit the project requirements, try https://github.com/pankod/superplate ( generic scaffolding for many many types of stacks), and if that doesn't work, create a issue to ask for the specific templates to use or to build a new one.

+prefer the template by stack first, not functionality. (and never use php)

 ## Notes